 Should I invite some other parents?

 Absolutely!
 Grandparents and Aunts and Uncles can be a great help too.
 They'll be able to help you with any discipline problems that might arise, and can help with other tasks such as cutting the cake, pouring drinks, taking kids to the bathroom, etc. This will give you more time to enjoy yourself, and keep everything running in order.
 Plus it'll be more of a party atmosphere for you!
+Plus, they'll enjoy the show almost as much as the kids.
+If there are going to be a lot of adults at the party, Scott will slightly customize the show to include a few tricks that are fun for the kids but amazing to adults as well.

 How long should the party be?